sigmacomputing/sigmaquickstarts/site/sigmaguides/src/input_tables_use_cases/input_tables_use_cases.md

 <strong>WHY USE INPUT TABLES?</strong><br> With Input Tables, what you build in Sigma changes from one-way transformations of raw data (traditional BI) into a bi-directional data analysis platform.
 Input Tables give user the power to augment, adjust, interact and create "what-if" scenarios in real-time, without changing the source data.
 </aside>

-When data isn’t in the warehouse, it usually requires a cumbersome technical and people process to ETL data into the warehouse.
-Now users who need to add data to the warehouse are able to do so directly.
+When data isn’t in the warehouse, it usually requires some process to ETL the data in.
+Now users who need to suppliment data in the warehouse are able to do so directly, without risk of changing existing data or violating corporate governance.

 Sigma customers already use Input Tables for:
 <ul>